-Abstract- The quasi-axisymmetric (OA) stellarator, a three-dimensional magnetic configuration with close connections to tokamaks, offers solutions for a steady-state, disruption-free fusion system.
+Abstract- The quasi-axisymmetric (QA) stellarator, a three-dimensional magnetic configuration with close connections to tokamaks, offers solutions for a steady-state, disruption-free fusion system.
 A new experimental facility, QUASAR, provides a rapid approach to the next step in QA development, an integrated experimental test of its physics properties, taking advantage of the designs, fabricated components, and detailed assembly plans developed for the NCSX project.
 A scenario is presented for constructing the QUASAR facility for physics research operations starting in 2019.
-A facility for the step beyond QUASAR, performance extension to high temperature, high pressure sustained plasmas is described.
-Operating in DD, such a facility would investigate the scale-up in size and pulse length from OUASAR, while a suitably equipped version operating in DT could address fusion nuclear missions, with operation starting in 2027.
+A facility for the step beyond QUASAR, performance extension to high temperature, high pressure sustained plasmas, is described.
+Operating in DD, such a facility would investigate the scale-up in size and pulse length from OUASAR, while a suitably equipped version operating in DT could address fusion nuclear missions.
+New OA optimization strategies, aimed at improved engineering attractiveness, would also be tested.

-Keywords-stellarator, quasi-symmetric, quasi-axisymmetric, roadmap.
+Keywords-stellarator, quasi-symmetric, quasi-axisymmetric, NCSX, QUASAR.